 - Add the Flutter SDK to your system path

 - Configure XCode command line tools (for MacOS)

 - Run the project

 For the web setup, there are a few additional steps you need to go through.

-It looks pretty straightforward, but it can be pretty daunting for a complete beginner with little to no experience of the command line and how to install different tools.
+It looks pretty straightforward, but it can be pretty daunting for a complete beginner with little to no experience of the command line and no understanding of how to install different tools.

 The community is another big factor to consider when choosing a platform.
-This community is the culmination of the number of libraries and plugins, tutorials, forum / Stackoverflow questions, and GitHub issues that are out there.
+This community is the culmination of libraries and plugins, tutorials, forum/Stack Overflow questions, and GitHub issues that are out there.

 React Native wins this because we can use almost any npm module (except for those node modules with native dependencies).

 Another important factor when it comes to deciding which tool to use is developer productivity.
 This can mean a lot of things, so we’re going to break it down into the following: